Hell Night (1981)

 Legend has it that the Garth killer is still alive and roaming the manor and is mentally retarded who will kill anyone trespassing.

-Suddenly one of the pledges named Denise Dunsmore (Suki Goodwyn) disappears and a decapitated head is found underneath the sheets of the bed by one of the pranksters and the three survivors from the pledges named Marti (Linda Blair), Jeff (Peter Barton) and Seth (Vincent Van Patten) are trapped at the mansion and try to fight for their lives.
+The three survivors from the pledges Marti (Linda Blair), Jeff (Peter Barton) and Seth (Vincent Van Patten) are trapped at the mansion and try to fight for their lives.

 There's many different great shots in the beginning of the movie with a frat party going on as well as a nice presence by Peter Bennet acting flirtatious towards a party girl.
 There's also a good shot on Marti asking her friends who he is which grabs your attention too.

 There's great shots on vehicles with sorority co-eds driving and being loud towards a metal gate with a nice introduction by Peter by telling everyone about the Garth Manor and telling them the creepy tales in a strong tone.
+This for sure seemed dark and spooky by what he discusses here.
+Of course he shows some interesting sarcasm.
+For sure has a nice impression as the head of the sorority.

-There's many good scene's with Jeff, Scott and May planning pranks around the manor cracking jokes etc. It looked like a natural bunch doing sorority jokes.
+Also many good scene's with Jeff, Scott and May planning pranks around the manor cracking jokes etc. It looked like a natural bunch doing sorority jokes.

-There's a good shot on Scott on the rooftop of the manor trying to call to one of his co-ed's and then a great presence by the killer with a close up shot on his hands grabbing at his face and then breaking his neck which looked quite painful and well done.
+Good shot on Scott on the rooftop of the manor trying to call to one of his co-ed's and then a great presence by the killer with a close up shot on his hands grabbing at his face and then breaking his neck which looked quite painful and well done.

 There's a nice moment with Denise in a bathroom checking stuff out with some good jumping moments on minor pranks when she opens some lids with those jokes popping out of them as well as a nice shot on the other end with Peter wearing a mask on the other side of the mirror and flashing it towards her and she doesn't get the joke which looked a little humorous on how it was coached.

 A nice moment with Peter trying to unlock the gate and the killer trying to drag him away which looked like a nice struggle.
+This situation packed a punch with the terror and suspense piling up more and more with others while we continue to watch the outcomes throughout the story.

-There's a good moment with Denise lying in bed with the camera zooming past her showing a doorway as well as a shot on a doorway looking in and then slowly approaching her.
-Then there's a great shot on the killer standing over her with a close up shot on her opening her eyes and about to scream with him putting his hand over her mouth which all of this looked truly frightening.
+Then a great shot on the killer standing over her with a close up shot on her opening her eyes and about to scream with him putting his hand over her mouth which all of this looked truly frightening.
+ONe of the best scene's.

 Great shots on Seth struggling and trying to climb over the metal gate which looks suspenseful wondering if he will make without getting hurt.